facelessuser/coloraide/docs/src/markdown/gamut.md

 `oklch-chroma` | Like `lch-chroma`, but uses the Oklch color space instead.
 Currently experimental and is meant to be similar to `css-color-4`, but provides better results at the cost of being a little slower.
 `css-color-4`  | This is the algorithm as currently specified by the [CSS Color Level 4 specification](https://drafts.csswg.org/css-color/#binsearch).
 It is like `oklch-chroma`, but it is faster at the cost of providing slightly inferior results.

 !!! note "CSS Level 4 Gamut Mapping"
-    `css-color-4` matches the CSS algorithm as described in the [CSS Color Level 4 specification](https://drafts.csswg.org/css-color/#binsearch).
-    `oklch-chroma` is an improved version of `css-color-4`, and while not as fast as `css-color-4`, provides better results.
-This is most evident when generating gradients as they are more smooth when using `oklch-chroma`.
-While maybe some eyes may struggle to see the difference, some may notice some color banding.
+    The CSS [CSS Color Level 4 specification](https://drafts.csswg.org/css-color/#binsearch) currently recommends using Oklch as the gamut mapping color space and uses an algorithm very similar to what we use.
+But Oklch is a very new color space to be used in the field of gamut mapping.
+While CIELCH is not perfect, its weakness are known.
+Oklch may have quirks of its own, so usage is considered experimental and not used by default.

+    We currently provide `css-color-4` for CSS purists, but the spec could change as it is still not really finalized.
+    Additionally, some issues with it have been discovered which is why we currently offer both `oklch-chroma` and `css-color-4`.

+    `css-color-4` seems to suffer from an issue that can cause color banding when doing interpolations.
+The way it kicks out of the binary search when reducing chroma can lead to a worse case scenario were two adjacent, gamut mapped colors can exaggerate their maximum color distance.
+This creates noticeable banding at some points.
+While maybe some eyes may struggle to see the difference, others may notice some color banding.
+Below we illustrate the problem.
+The CSS algorithm is used on top and our adjusted variant is used on the bottom.

     ```playground
     class ColorCss(Color):